Disassembler0/Win10-Initial-Setup-Script/README.md

 ## Usage
 If you just want to run the script with default preset, simply right click on the *Win10.ps1* file, choose *Run with PowerShell*, and confirm execution policy change.
 Make sure your account is a member of *Administrators* group as the script attempts to run with elevated privileges.

-Alternatively copy also *Default.cmd* and *Default.preset* along with the *Win10.ps1* file, place all three of them into the same folder and then doubleclick on *Default.cmd* to run the script.
+Alternatively copy also *Default.cmd* and *Default.preset* along with the *Win10.ps1* file, place all three of them into the same folder and then double-click on *Default.cmd* to run the script.

 ### Advanced usage
 The script consists of separate functions, each of which contains one tweak.
 The functions can be grouped to *presets*.
 Preset is simply a list of function names which should be called.
 If you don't supply any specific preset, the default preset defined by `$tweaks` array in the beginning of the script will be applied.
 Any function which is not present or is commented in a preset will not be called, thus the corresponding tweak will not be applied.